Newton student hit by car, community rallies around family

 NEWTON, Kan.
 (KSNW) — A Newton High School freshman was struck by a car, and now the community is surrounding her in support.

 Clay Santana is a freshman at Newton High School.
-On April 1, she was hit by a truck at the intersection of 12th and Main St. in Newton.
+On April 1, she was hit by a truck at the intersection of 12th and Main Street in Newton.

 Santana was transported to Wesley Medical Center in Wichita to receive treatment for her injuries.
 Her mother, Bobbi, says she is continuing to recover.